Do Electric Cars Use Oil?

 2022 Chevrolet Bolt EV on Street

 If you’re interested in buying an EV like the Chevy Bolt in the Bakersfield, you might be wondering, “Do electric cars need oil like gas-powered cars?”
 After all, electric cars share a lot of similarities with their gasoline-powered counterparts, despite being powered by an electric motor rather than an internal combustion engine.
 In this case, however, you can cross oil changes off your maintenance schedule, because electric cars don’t require motor oil at all!
 That being said, EVs do require a few other essential fluids that require regular topping off at a qualified service center.
-The team at Delano Chevrolet GMC has more information in the guide below.
+The team at Delano Chevrolet has more information in the guide below.

 Do You Need an Electric Car Oil Change?